Nikita Andreyev

-Nikita Yevgenyevich Andreyev (Никита Евгеньевич Андреев; born 22 September 1988) is a former Russian footballer who played as a striker.
+Nikita Yevgenyevich Andreyev (Никита Евгеньевич Андреев; born 22 September 1988) is a Russian football coach and a former striker.
+He is the manager of Estonian club Nõmme Kalju.

 Club career

 Early career

 Andreyev began playing football for his hometown PSK (Sports School Paemurru) in 1995 and FC Narva in 2002 -2005, before leaving for Ajax Lasnamäe in early 2005.
 He scored 29 goals in 32 league appearances in his debut Esiliiga season, becoming the league's top-scorer by an incredible 10 goal margin.
 After a positive end to the season in which Ajax Lasnamäe finished third, they won the play-off against Kuressaare over two legs, and were promoted to the Meistriliiga.
 However, promotion was not enough for Andreyev, and a transfer to local rivals Levadia Tallinn soon followed in the 2005 close season.

 Levadia Tallinn

 2006 season

 After his transfer from Ajax Lasnamäe, Andreyev played 5 games during Levadia's UEFA Cup run, knocking out Finnish side Haka and Dutch club FC Twente, before falling to Newcastle United in the first round.
 Andreyev's only goal during the run was the opening goal in the first leg of Levadia's second qualifying round tie against FC Twente on 10 August 2006.

 He finished his debut season for Levadia with 17 goals in 27 league games.